HewlettPackard/oneview-sdk-ruby/endpoints-support.md

 * If an endpoint is not marked as implemented for a specific API, it can still be used in compatibility mode for the supported API versions.
 * If an example is not working on a supported API version, verify the [HPE OneView REST API Documentation](http://h17007.www1.hpe.com/docs/enterprise/servers/oneview3.1/cic-api/en/api-docs/current/index.html)  for the API version being used, since the expected attributes for that resource might have changed.
-* For DELETE endpoints which remove multiple resources at once using a filter, that functionality is considered as implemented as long as a DELETE by `{id}` is implemented for that resource.
+* For DELETE endpoints which remove multiple resources at once using a filter, that functionality is considered as implemented so long as a DELETE by `{id}` is implemented for that resource.
 The user may then call the method `find_by` to filter the resources and use a looping function to remove all matching results, similarly to the following example:
 ```ruby
 OneviewSDK::Datacenter.find_by(@client, width: 11000).map(&:remove)